 Since the goal of training online employees is to create and deliver virtual training programs, ensure the content works for your remote employees.

-10. Work with a co-facilitator
+10. Collaborate with a co-facilitator to enhance session effectiveness.

 One of the most helpful virtual training tips for trainers is simply getting help.
 If you have a co-facilitator, you can divide and conquer tasks.
 For instance, one could deliver the live lecture components while the other takes on more administrative tasks.